-Outcomes research seeks to understand the specific contribution of particular health care practices and interventions.
-It involves study design, critical review, implement/measurement and analyze health outcomes studies.
-The scope of outcomes research ranges from studies evaluating the effectiveness of a particular intervention, the development and use of tools to perform patient-based assessments, to the impact of economic policies of the outcomes of care.
+Outcomes research seeks to understand the specific contribution of particular healthcare practices and interventions.
+It involves study design, critical review, implementation/measurement and analysis of health-outcomes studies.
+The scope of outcomes research ranges from studies evaluating the effectiveness of a particular intervention, to the development and use of tools to perform patient-based assessments, and to the impact of economic policies of the outcomes of care.

-Outcomes and implementation science research addresses a number of chronic conditions, including heart disease, stroke, cancer; infectious disease treatment for respiratory, retroviral, enterial infections, helminth infections, vector-borne diseases and more.
+Outcomes- and implementation-science research address a number of chronic conditions, including heart disease, stroke, cancer and infectious-disease treatment such as respiratory, retroviral, enteric infections, helminth infections and vector-borne diseases.

 Practice- and community-based research and initiatives

 - YSPH’s Center for Methods in Implementation Science and Prevention (CMIPS) aims to close implementation gaps through improving methods in practice, and works closely with the Center for Interdisciplinary Research on AIDS and global partners.
 In the fall of 2020, CMIPS was granted a NIH Implementation Science Consultation Hub Supplement to Support the Ending the HIV Epidemic Initiative.

 - GHLI builds capacity among individuals and teams to solve complex problems with measurable impact, catalyze innovation in global health, and work directly with Ministries of Health in mostly low- and middle-income countries to support their visions for strengthening health systems.